Each person on your team has a distinct personality. Can you read their cues?

-Below is a list of 4 different Primary Triggers, and how each one delivers distinct value.
-(Do you recognize your co-workers in here?)
+Here's a breakdown of 4 different Primary Advantages, and how each one delivers distinct value.
+(Do you recognize your co-workers?)

-Employees with a primary Passion Trigger want to be right in the heart of the activity.
+Employees with a Primary Passion Advantage want to be right in the heart of the activity.
 Properly motivated and coached, they’ll give outstanding customer service, because they naturally understand how to relate to people’s emotional needs.

-They excel in introductions and pitches, because they can form bonds more quickly than Triggers such as Mystique and Alarm.
-Make sure that they understand your expectations, because their expressive nature and intuitive skill means they might tend to “wing it” rather than follow protocol.
+They excel in introductions and pitches, because they can form bonds more quickly than Mystique and Alert personalities.
+Make sure they understand your expectations, because their expressive nature and intuitive skill means they might tend to “wing it” rather than follow protocol.

 A recommendation: Passion personalities thrive on direct face-to-face human contact.
 Give them plenty of opportunity to interact with customers, with you, and with each other.

-For employees with the Alarm Trigger, you’ll want to provide plenty of structure with a predictable schedule and policies.
+For employees with the Alert Advantage, you’ll want to provide plenty of structure with a predictable schedule and policies.
 If you suddenly change your own vacation plan, or schedule a last-minute presentation, you might see them feeling flustered and struggling to regain balance.
-This will be true long after someone with the Passion or Rebellion Trigger has accepted the change.
+This will be true long after someone with the Passion or Innovation Advantage has accepted the change.

 They succeed magnificently when they can map out a plan, with desired results and contingencies, and then getting a group to adhere to the plan.
 These employees often work well in HR, billing, and other jobs that require tight control of company details.

-Mystique as a primary Trigger means that this employee wants to focus on the results.
-You won’t always know what he is thinking or doing, however you will see all the “proof in the pudding.”
-As is also the case with the Power Trigger.
+A Primary Mystique Advantage means that this employee wants to focus on the results.
+You won’t always know what they are thinking or doing, however you will see all the “proof in the pudding.”
+As is also the case with the Power Advantage.

-Stand back, advise him as needed, but direct him with a light touch.
-For him, purpose means reaching a successful conclusion.
+Stand back, advise them as needed, but direct them with a light touch.
+For the Mystique personality, purpose means reaching a successful conclusion.

-An employee with a primary Power Trigger can be most easily groomed for future leadership, because she’s probably already envisioning herself in a position of greater control than she currently enjoys.
+An employee with Primary Power could be suited for future leadership roles, because they're probably already envisioning themself in a position of greater control than they currently enjoy.

-Do not micromanage this person unless you want to see her either backlash against your grip, or leave for another boss.
-Instead, give her a little bit of room to prove herself, and then evaluate results together.
+Do not micromanage this person unless you want to see them either backlash against your grip, or leave for another boss.
+Instead, give them a little bit of room to prove themself, and then evaluate results together.